The Gogova Foundation Artists Residency

-The Republic of Karachaevo-Cherkessia, its natural landscapes and cultural heritage, the ecological attributes of the region, the Republic’s various religious monuments and ethnic diversity – all of these features combine to offer artists a unique opportunity for the research and creation of new works.
+Karachay-Cherkess Republic, its natural landscapes and cultural heritage, the ecological attributes of the region and it's ethnic diversity – all of these features combine to offer artists a unique opportunity for the research and creation of new works.
 The territory is home to the Special Astrophysical Observatory of the Russian Academy of Sciences, one of the buildings of the dedicated research town that will serves as the exhibition space for the artists residency.
 Having celebrated its 50th anniversary last year, the Special Astrophysical Observatory in Nizhny Arkhyz remains the largest such facility in the country, and host to the largest optical telescope in Eurasia.
 Its research town boasts a population of around one thousand inhabitants, who regularly hold scientific conferences, in addition to developing and implementing new technologies for studying Space.

 The Expert Council in 2017-2018

-Suad Garayeva — Curator of Exhibition Programmes and the Permanent Collection at YARAT Contemporary Art Space (Baku).
+Suad Garayeva-Maleki — Curator of Exhibition Programmes and the Permanent Collection at YARAT Contemporary Art Space (Baku)

 Jarrett Gregory — Curator, Hirshhorn Museum (Washington)